Chemodynamical models of our Galaxy

 Thus the signs of both $C_{1,J_\phi}$ and $C_{2,J_\phi}$ reverse as one passes to the high-$\alpha$ disc from the thin disc.
 Given that high [Mg/Fe] is the signature of a high star-formation rate, it is natural for $C_{2,J_\phi}$ to be negative in the absence of radial migration.

-The discs' values of $C_{2,J_r}$ decrease along the young -- high-$\alpha$ sequence so [Mg/Fe] increases with eccentricity in the young disc and decreases with eccentricity in the old and high-$\alpha$ discs. $C_{2,J_z}$ is positive but decreasing along the young -- old sequence and then increases slightly as one moves to the high-$\alpha$ disc.
+The discs' values of $C_{2,J_r}$ decrease along the young -- old sequence so [Mg/Fe] increases with eccentricity in the young disc and decreases with eccentricity in the old and high-$\alpha$ discs. $C_{2,J_z}$ is positive but decreasing along the young -- high-$\alpha$ sequence.
 A picture in which [Mg/Fe] increases with age and stars are secularly scattered away from planar, circular orbits implies that [Mg/Fe] should increase with eccentricity and inclination.
-Table~\ref{tab:chem} shows that it does increase with inclination but in the older components it is flat or decreasing with eccentricity.
+Table~\ref{tab:chem} shows that it does increase with inclination but in the older components it is flat or decreasing with eccentricity. }